3lvir4/aoc2023/README.md

 Day 19: One of my favorite yet.
 Wished it was a bit more complex tho.
 My bloated code would have been more reasonnable.
 A bit messy at the end but working nicely.

+Day 20: Ok I lied this one is my favorite.